jonathasribeiro/golden-raspberry-awards-list/backend/README.md

 - 👨‍💼 Producers with longest and shortest intervals between wins
 - 🎬 Movie winners by year

-It serves as the backend for the [Golden Raspberry Awards App](../frontend).

 ---

 ## 📂 Tech Stack